-Chairman, SPF and Managing Director, Quartermile Ventures
+Managing Director, Quartermile Ventures

 Paul is the Managing Director of Quartermile Ventures the developer behind Quartermile the award winning redevelopment of the former Edinburgh Royal Infirmary site.
 He is a Chartered Surveyor with over 20 years’ experience in both the public and private sector and has been involved in a number of high profile developments throughout the UK.
 Paul led the corporate acquisition of Quartermile with the backing of the London based private equity fund Moorfield.
 In addition he was responsible for the £82m funding deal with M+G Real Estate for the speculative development of Quartermile 3 and 4, which is one of the largest forward funding deals achieved in Scotland.